Two happy young women walk and laugh on their sunlit university campus.

 Different rewards & perks

 Card issuers incentivize their customers through various credit card rewards programs, which include cash back programs, discounts on travel, meals, and other perks.
-If you’re using a student credit card vs a normal credit card, you may notice that the perks are tailored to the spending habits of students.
+If you’re using a student credit card vs a normal credit card, you may notice that the perks mirror the spending habits of students.
 For example, issuers offer rewards that include cash back on streaming services, food, and gas.
-When using a student credit card vs a normal card, your issuer may also provide introductory APR rates as low as 0% — meaning you’ll pay no interest on any purchase until after a predetermined number of billing cycles.
+When using a student credit card vs a normal card, your issuer may also provide introductory APR rates as low as 0%.
+This means you’ll pay no interest on any purchase until after a predetermined number of billing cycles.
 These can be valuable perks and are available even with a limited credit history.

 Different credit building criteria

-Credit building with student credit cards versus regular credit cards involves distinct approaches, tailored to the different stages of a user's credit journey.
-Students may be particularly interested in learning how to start building credit with a credit card because credit score has a lasting impact on eligibility for future loans, apartments, and more.
-If you’re comparing a student credit card and normal consumer cards, you’ll see that student cards are designed for beginners.
-While consumer credit cards come with stricter penalties, student credit cards are designed to educate students on the best ways to use credit cards and manage their money.
+Credit building with a student credit card takes a different approach than with a regular credit card.
+If you’ve learned your credit score has a lasting impact on getting future loans, apartments, you know that building your credit early can help.
+If you’re comparing a student credit card and other consumer cards, you’ll see that student cards are best fit for beginners.
+While consumer credit cards come with stricter penalties, student credit cards might help educate students on the best ways to use credit cards and manage their money.

-For instance, a student might use a student credit card for small monthly expenses and pay the full balance each month, gradually building a credit history.
-Regular cardmembers might use their card for a wider range of purchases and potentially carry a balance, relying on their established credit management skills to avoid high-interest charges and maintain a good credit score.
+For instance, you might use your student credit card for small monthly expenses and pay the full balance each month.
+This is a way to gradually build a credit history.
+Regular cardmembers might use their card for a wider range of purchases and potentially carry a balance.
+This is because regular cardmembers can rely on established credit management skills to avoid high-interest charges and maintain a good credit score.

-As students transition out of school and into the workforce, the good financial habits they developed with a student credit card could carry on into good lifetime financial habits.
+As students transition out of school and into the workforce, the good financial habits they developed with a student credit card could lead to good lifetime financial habits.

 Then, you could use the solid credit history you established with the student credit card to rent a good apartment, get low-interest loans, and access more money for future savings.